Planviewer/api-client-php/README.md

 # Composer Installation

-By far the easiest way to install the Mollie API client is to require it with [Composer](https://getcomposer.org/doc/00-intro.md).
+By far the easiest way to install the  api-client is to require it with [Composer](https://getcomposer.org/doc/00-intro.md).

 ```php
 $ composer planviewer/api-client-php:^1.0.0